Children Entering the United States Unaccompanied: Section 3

 - Lab test results or radiograph readings.

 The care provider must have written policies, procedures, and practices that protect the confidentiality of medical information.
-To safeguard children’s privacy, care providers must use discretion when communicating with an unaccompanied alien child about medical appointments in the presence of others.
+To safeguard children’s privacy, care providers must use discretion when communicating with an UC about medical appointments in the presence of others.
 Care provider staff also must dispense medication in a private location.
 Similarly, medical disclosure to staff about a child’s health condition should be determined by the Program Director on a need-to-know basis.

 Unaccompanied alien children who have serious physical or mental health issues or have had exposure to a communicable disease may not be transferred or moved until they have been medically cleared by a physician or ORR is consulted.
 Pregnant unaccompanied alien children should be medically cleared for travel by plane if required by the air carrier (generally, after 36 weeks of pregnancy) or if they delivered within the past 7 days.
 Children with medical needs must have follow-up services or other arrangements in place prior to their discharge.